Chart Color Schemes

 An assessment of population growth drivers in St Albans - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-St Albans - South's population is around 17,865 as of Aug 2025.
-This reflects an increase of 411 people since the 2021 Census, which reported a population of 17,454 people.
-The change is inferred from the estimated resident population of 17,764 from the ABS as of June 2024 and an additional 129 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,853 persons per square kilometer.
-St Albans - South's growth rate of 2.4% since the 2021 census exceeded the SA3 area's growth rate of 2.2%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 92.3% of overall population gains during recent periods.
+St Albans - South's population is approximately 17,900 as of November 2025.
+This figure represents an increase of 446 people since the 2021 Census, which reported a population of 17,454.
+The change is inferred from the estimated resident population of 17,764 in June 2024 and an additional 141 validated new addresses since the Census date.
+This results in a population density ratio of 2,859 persons per square kilometer, placing St Albans - South in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in June 2024, St Albans - South has shown resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration, contributing approximately 92.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, an above median population growth is projected for statistical areas across the nation, with St Albans - South expected to increase by 2,804 persons based on the latest population numbers, recording a gain of 15.1% in total over the 17 years.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on the latest population numbers, an above median population growth is projected nationally, with St Albans - South expected to increase by 2,804 persons to 2041, recording a gain of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population